What is Mixed Media Paper?

 Now we can elaborate on the paper of the common art forms that apply to each surface.
 These are Mixed Media, Watercolor, Drawing, Sketch, and Tracing paper.

-Mixed Media: Mixed Media paper is a rough surface type, and its weight and ‘tooth’ allow for mediums such as gouache (opaque or ‘non- translucent’ paint that has a binder), acrylic paint, markers, and ink.
-This paper is also excellent for the use of dry mediums.
+Mixed Media: Mixed Media paper is a rough surface type, and its a heavier weight paper that has ‘tooth’ to allow for wet media applications such as gouache (opaque or ‘non- translucent’ paint that has a binder), acrylic paint, markers, and ink.
+This media pad paper by Strathmore is also excellent for the use of dry mediums.

-Watercolor: Watercolor paper is usually cold-pressed and more textured (toothier) than most drawing papers.
+Watercolor: Traditional Watercolor paper is usually cold press paper and more textured (toothier) than most drawing papers.
 It won’t bow or curl when wet (watery) mediums are used.
 Acrylics, gouache, and of course watercolors, are used with this paper.
 It should be noted that oil paints can be used if the paper is first covered with gesso as a primer.
 Generally, artists only use oils as a preparatory sketch before painting on canvas.

 (See watercolor paper photos in above section)

-Drawing: Drawing paper is considered a semi-heavy weight paper that is used primarily for dry mediums like pencils, pastels, and charcoal.
+Drawing: Drawing paper is considered a semi-heavy weight paper that is used primarily for dry mediums like graphite pencils, oil pastels, colored pencil and charcoal.
 This paper is also strong enough to withstand repeated erasing.

 Tracing: Tracing paper is very smooth and is semi-transparent.
 It is designed only for pen and pencil use, and is the right choice for pattern making and outlining.
 Many mixed media artists use this translucent paper in their art with digital stamps and in junk journals.